Nodal superconducting gap structure and topological surface states of UTe$_2$

 where the highlighted blocks denote the inter-layer component on the two surfaces and in the bulk.
-Given the Hamiltonian form in Eq.~(\ref{eq:tridiag1}), one can use the numerical method described in Ref.~\cite{sancho_highly_1985} to efficiently obtain $(G_s,\tilde{G_s},G_b)$.
+Given the Hamiltonian form in Eq.~(\ref{eq:tridiag1}), one can use the numerical method described in Ref.~\onlinecite{sancho_highly_1985} to efficiently obtain $(G_s,\tilde{G_s},G_b)$.
 We refer to Appendix~\ref{app:B} for further details on how to extract these Green's functions.
+Throughout this paper, we use $\eta=\Delta_0/300$ with $\Delta_0=10 \: \mathrm{meV}$ where $\Delta_0$ is the overall prefactor of the superconducting terms.
 From the surface and bulk Green's functions, the observables of interest can be computed.
 For example, the electronic spectral density within a specific sector can be obtained by

 where $P_e = \mathrm{diag}(1,0)$ is the projector in the Nambu space onto the electronic sector, and $P(\mathbf k^\parallel)$ denotes the normal state projector onto the relevant sector, e.g. $P(\mathbf k^\parallel)=\sigma_i$ for the electronic spin polarization.